Sacagawea dollar: Native American redesign (2009–present)

 The 2013 dollar commemorates the Treaty with the Lenape in 1778, the first formal treaty between the United States and a Native American tribe.
 The coin depicts a turkey, a howling wolf, and a turtle—symbols of the Lenape.
 Its design was created by Susan Gamble as part of the Artistic Infusion Program, and engraved by Phebe Hemphill.

 The 2014 dollar depicts a Native American man clasping a ceremonial pipe while his wife holds a plate of provisions, including fish, corn, roots and gourds.
 In the background is the stylized image of the face of William Clark's compass, displaying "NW" for "northwest."
 It bears the inscriptions "UNITED STATES OF AMERICA" and "$1", as required by law.

 The reverse design of the 2015 dollar depicts Mohawk ironworkers.
 According to the U.S. Mint, the coin commemorates Kahnawake and Akwesasne Mohawk ironworkers who contributed to the building of New York City skyscrapers.
 The inscriptions on the reverse read "UNITED STATES OF AMERICA", "$1" and "MOHAWK IRONWORKERS."
 It was designed by artist Ronald D. Sanders.

 The reverse design selected for use on the 2016 coin, according to an August 29, 2014, U.S. Mint press release, commemorates Code talkers from World Wars I and II.
 Designed by Thomas D. Rogers, it includes the inscriptions "UNITED STATES OF AMERICA, "$1", "WWI" and "WWII" and depicts two helmets used by American fighting forces in the 20th century — the Brodie helmet of World War I, and the M1 helmet of World War II — along with two feathers which combine to form a V, "symbolizing victory, unity, and the important role that these code talkers played."

-For 2017, the reverse deign, selected on October 7, 2015 by the Citizens Coinage Advisory Committee (CCAC), depicts Sequoyah.
+For 2017, the reverse design, selected on October 7, 2015, by the Citizens Coinage Advisory Committee (CCAC), depicts Sequoyah.

 For 2018, the reverse design, also selected by the CCAC, depicts Jim Thorpe and was sculpted by Michael Gaudioso.

 The 2019 dollar's theme is "American Indians in the space program", depicting Mary G. Ross and John Herrington.
 It was designed by Emily Damstra and sculpted by Joseph Menna.

 The 2020 dollar design commemorates the 75th anniversary of Alaska's Anti-Discrimination Act of 1945 and features the image of Alaskan civil rights advocate and member of the Tlingit Nation Elizabeth Peratrovich.
 The designer was Phebe Hemphill.

 In March 2018, the CCAC recommended design themes through 2024.

 The 2021 dollar's theme is American Indians in the U.S. military service from 1775 to the present.
 Designed by Donna Weaver and sculpted by Joseph Menna, it features two eagle feathers and five stars for the five branches of the U.S. military.

 The 2022 dollar's reverse depicts Ely Samuel Parker.